benwhalley/mindframe/README.md

 ### Graph-based interventions

-What makes mindframe different from other chatbot systems based on fine-tuning with large datasets is its ability to represent therapy as a directed graph.
+Mindframe is different from other chatbot systems — especially those based on fine-tuning with large datasets — because it represents therapy as a _directed graph_ of interactions.
 This allows for complex interventions to be broken down into smaller, more manageable components, and for the system to track client progress and adjust interventions based on historical data.
 Defining interventions in this way also makes the system more flexible, and rapidly adaptable to new research, or to local guidelines and requirements.

 Unlike systems which fine-tune language models to produce output similar in tone of style to that of a therapist, mindframe focusses on the structure of the therapy itself.
 This allows for more control over the therapy flow, and for interventions to be more easily validated and tested.